MichaelCurrin/badge-generator/README.md

 <!-- It's best to have these each on their own line for readability. -->

+The screenshots below can be labelled as follows:

+1. Add your input data.
+1. View the shields as rendered images.
+1. View and copy the shields as markdown text.

 <div align="center">
     <a href="https://michaelcurrin.github.io/badge-generator/#/repo">
         <img src="/docs/_media/inputs.png" alt="Home screenshot" title="Inputs screenshot" height="200" />